fdmsantos/terraform-aws-kinesis-firehose/README.md

 | <a name="output_kinesis_firehose_role_arn"></a> [kinesis\_firehose\_role\_arn](#output\_kinesis\_firehose\_role\_arn) | The ARN of the IAM role created for Kinesis Firehose Stream |
 | <a name="output_kinesis_firehose_version_id"></a> [kinesis\_firehose\_version\_id](#output\_kinesis\_firehose\_version\_id) | The Version id of the Kinesis Firehose Stream |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Work in Progress

-- Splunk Destination ( Expected in Version 1.3.0)
-- Http Endpoint Destination (Expected in Version 1.4.0)
-- VPC Support (Expected in Version 1.5.6)
-- Other supported destinations

 ## License